Inflation moderated in July but prices are still rising in America - KTVZ

 By Anneken Tappe, CNN Business

-In July, the pace of consumer price inflation slowed some, but it still remained elevated, the Bureau of Labor Statistics reported Wednesday.
+The pace of consumer price inflation slowed some in July, but it still remained elevated, the Bureau of Labor Statistics reported Wednesday.

+While some of the culprits of the past months’ inflation spikes, such as used car prices, came back down to earth in July, prices for other items, including food both in grocery stores and at restaurants, went through the roof.

+This serves as a reminder that the pandemic-era inflation weirdness is still alive and kicking.

-Stripping out more volatile food and energy items, consumer prices rose 4.3% in the 12 months ended in July, slightly below the June’s rise.
-Overall, prices rose 5.4% over the period, flat compared with June.
+Core consumer prices, which strip out more volatile components like food and energy, rose 4.3% over the 12 months ended in July, slightly below June’s rise.
+Overall, prices rose 5.4% over the period, flat compared with June when the index hit a 13-year high.

-For the month alone, adjusted for seasonal swings, prices rose 0.5% on the whole and 0.3% stripping out food and energy items, representing a slowdown on both fronts.
-Price increases for shelter, food, energy and new cars were the major contributors to the index’s jump.
+In July alone, adjusted for seasonal swings, prices rose 0.5% on the whole and 0.3% without food and energy items, representing a slowdown on both fronts.
+Overall, it was the slowest pace of increases since February, while the core index advanced at the slowest pace since March.
+Cost increases for shelter, food, energy and new cars were the major contributors to the index’s jump.

+The more modest price uptick in July “indicates that the transitory burst of rising prices linked to reopening is fading and that … core inflation may now have peaked,” wrote Andrew Hunter, senior US economist at Capital Economics.

-But the pace of the gains slowed, and the major driver of that was the price index for used cars, which was nearly unchanged.
+A major driver of the July moderation was the price index for used cars, which was nearly unchanged from the prior month.

 In other transportation news, the price index for airline fares also fell after rising sharply in past months as the reopening accelerated.